Photo: Jonathan Cole

 Bring a good supply of food and (non-alcoholic) drinks, cakes and sweets are optional!

-You must display your (IOMTTMA supplied) event identification card (previously known as a warrant card), carry your photographic ID (passport, driving licence, ACU licence or MSA licence) and wear your (IOMTTMA supplied) high-vis tabard over your coat whenever you are on duty.
+You must display your (TTMA supplied) event identification card (previously known as a warrant card), carry your photographic ID (driving licence or ACU licence) and wear your (TTMA supplied) high-vis tabard over your coat whenever you are on duty and ensure that it is fastened.

-Two minibuses leave the TT Grandstand ninety minutes prior to roads closing for each practice and race session, one travelling course-direction toward Ramsey, the other heading anti-clockwise over the Mountain (for TT, it travels to Creg ny Baa where it forms part of the convoy dropping marshals off over the Mountain).
+Two minibuses leave the TT Grandstand ninety minutes prior to roads closing for each practice and race session, one travelling course-direction toward Ramsey, the other heading anti-clockwise over the Mountain (for TT, the minibus travels to Hillberry where it forms part of a convoy dropping marshals off over the Mountain as the road is one way from Creg ny Baa).
 You’ll be collected after the session has finished and brought back to the TT Grandstand.

 Seats are free of charge to registered marshals but must be booked in advance each day, in person, at our office.
 Please book early as seats are offered on a strictly first-come-first served basis.